Welcome Charlotte Cavaille to the Ford School family!

-Among her many accomplishments and accolades, Cavaille has been published in the American Political Science Association, the European Political Science Association, and the Journal of Politics.
+Among her many accomplishments and accolades, Cavaille has been published in the American Political Science Review, the European Political Science Association, and the Journal of Politics.

 The Ford School has a long-standing tradition as a leader in the field of social policy, and is currently ranked first in that specialty by the U.S. News and World Report.
 The school also recently announced the creation of the Hermann and Amalie Kohn Professorship of Social Justice and Social Policy.